Second order linear differential equations with a basis of solutions having only real zeros: Elements of special type

 so that $F_0=\exp g$.
 Let $T_1=\{x+iy\colon 0\leq y\leq x-1\}$, $T_2=\{x+iy\colon y\geq |x|+1\}$ and $T_3=\{x+iy\colon 0\leq y\leq -x-1\}$.
 We will show that

 for $1\leq j\leq 3$.
 This easily yields~\eqref{10t}.

 Since $F_0(x)\to 2$ as $x\to\infty$ we find that $g(x)\to \log 2$ as $x\to\infty$.
 Similarly as before we find that there exists $r_0$ such that

-Here the path of integration connects $z$ with the positive axis, and then runs through $\infty$ through it.
+Here the path of integration connects $z$ with the positive axis, and then runs to $\infty$ along it.
 To be definite, let the path of integration be the segments $[z,2|z|]$ and $[2|z|,\infty)$.
 Integration by parts (cf.~\cite[Lemma~4.1]{Hemke2005}) shows that

 For $z=x+iy\in T_1$ we have $\re(z^2)=x^2-y^2\geq 2x+1\geq x$ and hence $|\exp(-z^2)|\leq e^{-x}$.
 It follows that $g(z)\to \log 2$ as $z\to\infty$, uniformly for $z\in T_1$.
 Hence $F_0(z)\to 2$ as $z\to\infty$, uniformly for $z\in T_1$.
 Thus $F_0^{-1}(M)\cap T_1$ is bounded so that~\eqref{11a0} holds for $j=1$.
 An analogous argument shows that~\eqref{11a0} holds for $j=3$.